1892 Central Michigan Normal School and Business Institute opens: focus on teacher training

 1952 Organ is first listed for private study along with voice and orchestra and band instruments.

 1954 First Graduate Bulletin and launch of "independent graduate programs" in elementary education.
+Madrigal Singers reformed, and accompany the Concert Choir on tour.

 1959 Name change to Central Michigan University suggesting a more "universal" education

 1960 Graduate music courses in composition, research project in music education, voice, oboe, clarinet, cornet or trumpet, French horn, trombone or baritone.
 The Music Department moves into Keeler Union (later renamed Powers Hall, after J. Harold Powers).
 Prior to this time, classes and rehearsals were held in Old Main, Warriner Hall, and in military barracks-style "Sheep Sheds," located where the Northwest Quad now stands.
 Music education classes and faculty moved to Ronan Hall with education.
+"Swingin' Chips" dance band forms.

 1961 Graduate music courses in functional music, music reading, form analysis, composition, symphonic literature, contemporary composers and styles; music for children, junior high school music, musical growth through listening activities, choral conducting, instrumental conducting, philosophy/history of music education, organization of school music, individual research in music materials, research project in music education, voice and instrumental lessons including strings.